Physics and Astronomy Department

 The Department of Physics and Astronomy offers a Bachelor of Science degree in Physics and a Bachelor of Arts degree in Astronomy, as well as minors in Physics, Astrophysics, and Astronomy.
-The major sequences are ten courses each, plus several courses in mathematics and other sciences.
+The major sequence for physics is eleven courses, while that for astronomy is ten courses, with each requiring several additional courses in mathematics and other sciences.
 The minor programs require six courses each.
 Brief descriptions of our majors and minors may be found at these links: Physics, Astronomy, Astrophysics, Physics Interdepartmental (ID).
 Within the major and ID programs, we offer several Physics and Astronomy tracks appropriate for students interested in different applications of physics.
 A complete listing of courses and requirements can be found in Union’s online course catalog (the Academic Register), including the Physics and Astronomy pages.
+Please note that the catalog listings for requirements in physics are currently being revised and updated.
 For a less formal introduction to the courses offered within the department, select one of the following links:

 A Guide